MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 ## Configurable server parameters

-You can manage the configuration of an Azure Database for MySQL flexible server by using server parameters.
+You can manage the configuration of an Azure Database for MySQL Flexible Server by using server parameters.
 The server parameters are configured with the default and recommended values when you create the server.
 The **Server parameters** pane in the Azure portal shows both the modifiable and nonmodifiable parameters.
 The nonmodifiable server parameters are unavailable.

 The list of supported server parameters is constantly growing.
 You can use the Azure portal to periodically view the full list of server parameters and configure the values.